lo-language/velo/docs/basics.md

 foo = sqrt(25);	// foo will be assigned 5
 ```

-If a request is sent asynchronously, the next statement will be executed immediately, without waiting for a reply, but a **continuation** to be executed after a reply is received can be attached to the request using the `after` construct.
+If a request is sent asynchronously, the next statement will be executed immediately, without waiting for a reply, but a **consequent** to be executed after a reply is received can be attached to the request using the `after` construct.

 ```
 after readFile(fileName):